shaussler/TheoreticalUniverse/theoretical_universe/differential_operators.rst

    by Stéphane Haussler

-In this article, I use the language of differential forms to systematically express the derivative, the gradient, the divergence, the curl and the laplacian in three dimensions.
-I will simplify the concept of the Hodge dual in three dimensions, making it more accessible.
+In this article, I use the language of differential forms to systematically express the derivative, the differential, the gradient, the divergence, the curl and the laplacian in three dimensions.
+I simplify the concept of the Hodge dual by limiting the discussion to three dimensions, making it more accessible.

 I assume the reader possesses a strong grasp of vector calculus and a functional understanding of differential forms.
-To learn about differential forms, I can only recommend `yet another great video serie by Michael Penn
+To learn about differential forms, `see yet another great video serie by Michael Penn
 <https://youtube.com/playlist?list=PL22w63XsKjqzQZtDZO_9s2HEMRJnaOTX7&si=4dDrAZ-oKa1rI7B8>`_.
-Implicitely assumed with the above requirements is the understanding of tensor calculus, and in particular the concept of vectors and covectors.
-Some basic familiarity with the concepts of Grassman Algebra, Clifford Algebra (AKA Geometric Algebra), Lie Groups and Algebra is not necessary but welcome for the understanding of the antisymmetries at hand.
+Implicitely assumed with the above requisites is a basic understanding of tensor calculus, and in particular the concept of vector and covector.
+Some familiarity with the concepts of of either Grassman Algebra, Clifford Algebra (AKA Geometric Algebra), or Lie Algebra is not necessary but certainly welcome for a deeper understanding of the antisymmetries at hand.

 The Hodge dual
 --------------

 .. {{{

-The concept of the Hodge dual is often presented in a needlessly complex manner, taking into account from the get go a number of dimensions above three, and any metric signatures.
-When the actually quite natural and simple concept of the Hodge dual is undersood with the three dimensions we are accustomed to live in, extending to the 4-dimensional Minkowski space may feel quite natural.
+The Hodge dual is often presented in a needlessly complex manner, taking into account from the get go a number of dimensions above three, and any metric signatures.
+The concept is natural with the three dimensions we are accustomed to live in.
+Extending the idea then to 4-dimensional Minkowski space may feel quite easier.

-First consider a coordinate basis in 3 dimensions that corresponds to our intuitive understanding of dimensions :math:`\mathbf{e}_x`, :math:`\mathbf{e}_y` and :math:`\mathbf{e}_z`.
-Now observe that we did not merely define three unit vectors, but also three *unit surfaces* that we name using the wedge :math:`\wedge` symbol :math:`\mathbf{e}_x \wedge \mathbf{e}_y`, :math:`\mathbf{e}_y \wedge \mathbf{e}_z`, and :math:`\mathbf{e}_z \wedge
+First consider a coordinate basis in 3 dimensions corresponding to our intuitive understanding of space :math:`\mathbf{e}_x`, :math:`\mathbf{e}_y` and :math:`\mathbf{e}_z`.
+Observe that we did not merely define three unit vectors, but also three *unit surfaces* that we name using the wedge symbol :math:`\wedge`.
+The surface along the :math:`x` and :math:`y` axis is named :math:`\mathbf{e}_x \wedge \mathbf{e}_y`, along the :math:`y` and :math:`z` axis :math:`\mathbf{e}_y \wedge \mathbf{e}_z`, and along the :math:`z` and :math:`x` axis, :math:`\mathbf{e}_z \wedge \mathbf{e}_x`:
-\mathbf{e}_x`:

 .. image:: _static/hodge_dual_coordinates.png
    :align: center
    :width: 60%

 The naming of the surfaces is carefully chosen counterclock wise.
-The reason is that given a vector together with a number for the surface, we can uniquely determine the second vector needed to obtain that surface.
-The surface need be oriented and a sign convention chosen (Here counterclockwise is positive).
-For example, :math:`\mathbf{e}_z \wedge \mathbf{e}_x = - \mathbf{e}_x \wedge
+The reason is that not only we can define a surface (a number) from two vectors but also given a vector together with a surface, we can uniquely determine the second vector needed to obtain that surface.
+The surface need be oriented and a sign convention chosen (counterclockwise is positive).
+For example, :math:`\mathbf{e}_z \wedge \mathbf{e}_x = - \mathbf{e}_x \wedge \mathbf{e}_z`.
-\mathbf{e}_z`.

 Each basis surface can be associated with a unique basis vector:

 .. math::